isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-`constexpr` functions cannot throw, so you don't need to use `noexcept` for those.
+`constexpr` functions can throw when evaluated at run time, so you may need `noexcept` for some of those.

 ##### Example